ccfang2/HappyMetricsPapers/README.md

 ## [[Back to Top]](#title)

 [^1]: Please refer to this [video](https://www.youtube.com/watch?v=rgbCcBNZcdQ) for details.
-[^2]: You are required to enter your GitHub password to copy this repo to your local directory.
-If it doesn't work, please create a personal access token and use the token instead of your password.
+[^2]: You are required to enter your GitHub account name and password to copy this repo to your local directory.
+If your password doesn't work, please create a personal access token and use the token instead of your password.
 To create a token, go to your account setting, and then developer settings.